ERSO-group/erso-group.github.io/content/projects.md

 <i class="fas fa-file-alt"></i> Caskurlu, S., Yadav, A., Santo, R., Dunbar, K. (2021).
 Professional development as a bridge between teacher competencies and computational thinking integration.
 In A. Yadav & U. Berthelsen (Eds). *Computational thinking in compulsory education: A pedagogical perspective.* Taylor and Francis.

 <i class="fas fa-file-alt"></i> Caskurlu, S., Yadav, A., Santo, R. (2021).
-Preparing Teachers for Computational thinking integration in K-12: A meta-aggregation.
-Proceedings of the 52nd ACM Technical Symposium on Computer Science Education.
+Preparing Teachers for Computational thinking integration in K-12: A meta-aggregation. *Proceedings of the 52nd ACM Technical Symposium on Computer Science Education*.
 (Virtual Event, USA)

  **Works-in-Progress**